 Be sure to take notes and summarize details during your interviews.
 It will be helpful to record your interviews so you can go back and add comments that may not have been captured in your notes.
 Make sure you have consent before you record and/or take notes and have a plan in place to ensure the confidentiality of all informants’ responses.

 Remember your purpose for conducting the interviews.
 You may interact with some key informants who ramble and provide long responses.
-Be comfortable with controlling the conversation so you remain on topic and get the information you need.
+Be comfortable with controlling the conversation so you stay on topic and get the information you need.
 Be conscious of the time and steer the conversation back when needed.
 As this occurs, be sure to stay patient, but reinforce the questions being asked.

 AFTER THE KEY INFORMANT INTERVIEW